invisibill/InvisibillSwiftApi/README.md

 ## License

-KTSwiftExtensions is available under the MIT license.
+InvisibillSwiftApi is available under the MIT license.
 See the LICENSE file for more info.